c128lib/Reference/Vic.md

 | 15/$0F   | light gray               |

-The stack of horizontal video lines is called the raster (from the Latin word for rake—the pattern of evenly spaced parallel lines is similar to that produced by pulling a rake through soil).
+The stack of horizontal video lines is called the raster (from the Latin word for rake-the pattern of evenly spaced parallel lines is similar to that produced by pulling a rake through soil).
 The individual lines are called raster scan lines.